 - "Who would follow you here?"

-If the answer is weak, they are not your VP.
+If the answer is weak, they're not your VP.

 Judge candidates against this scorecard — not their personality.